espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Filter Component Files
 ^^^^^^^^^^^^^^^^^^^^^^

-As a component developer, you may want to choose what files from the component directory will be uploaded to the registry.
+As a component developer, you may want to choose what files from the component directory will be uploaded to the ESP Component Registry.
 In this case, your ``idf_component.yml`` manifest may have ``include`` and ``exclude`` filters.
 For example:

 .. code-block:: yaml